asmaras/AndroidAutoUnitAssist/README.md

 # AndroidAutoUnitAssist

-This is an assistant to help overcome some flaws of the Road Top Carplay and Android Auto unit It is specifically designed for the CIC unit
+An assistant to help overcome some flaws of the Road Top Carplay and Android Auto unit.
+It is specifically designed for the BMW/Mini CIC unit

 The unit automatically switches between the original iDrive screen and it's own screen.
 It suffers from some flaws however in a few scenario's